 So I go to get my 800 back from BMW Toronto one day and, as usual, there's no one manning the Motorrad counter.

 One of the bike sales guys eventually comes downstairs, looking whipped and sweaty.
 He keeps coming and going and apologizing and leaving again.
-I'm chatting with a 1200GS owner about his ride in Newfoundland, and bike sales guy comes back, says, 'I'm sorry.
+I'm chatting with a 1200GS owner about his ride in Newfoundland, when bike sales guy comes back, says, 'I'm sorry.
 Your bike's not done.
 There was a problem yesterday with the tech.
 Um, he no longer works here -- he left, sorta mid-repair on your bike.
 We don't know where he was on it so we're starting it all over again, to be sure it's done right.
-So, um, would you mind very much keeping the 650 and coming back tomorrow?'
+So, um, would you mind very much keeping the 650 loaner and coming back tomorrow?'

 I'm only half-listening, wondering if that was the same tech who forgot to tighten a lock nut when he replaced my recalled chain a couple weeks back.